 He joined Idox first as CFO, then was appointed MD of the software division, followed by COO in 2007.
 He was appointed CEO in November 2007.
 He transitioned from the role of CEO to Non-Executive Director in November 2016.

-Jeremy is a partner of Smith Square Partners LLP, where he provides corporate finance advice to companies primarily in the Technology sector.
+Jeremy provides corporate finance advice to companies primarily in the Technology sector.
 Prior to this, he spent five years at Rothschild, based in their London office, advising clients on all aspects of corporate finance, including a number of major cross-border transactions encompassing Europe, North America and the Middle East.
 Between 2001 and 2007, Jeremy worked at Hawkpoint Partners where he had a strong focus on advising mid-market UK listed companies.
 He has also worked for the UK Ministry of Defence and Mars Snack Foods, qualified as a chartered accountant in 1999, and holds an M.Eng from Cambridge University.

 In 2016, Jeremy was appointed as a Non-Executive Director at Solar Communications Ltd a privately owned Telecoms Services business.

 Barbara is a non-executive director at Agility Trains, the Lending Standards Board and West Hampshire Clinical Commissioning Group.
-She is a Trustee of Guy's and St Thomas' Charity.
+She is a Trustee of Guy's and St Thomas' Charity and Chaire of the Remuneration & Nomination Committee.
 Previous NED appointments include Chair of OPM Group.

 Barbara spent the first 20 years of her career in strategic, commercial and finance roles in the private sector, latterly as Chief Finance Officer in two internationally listed IT companies.

 In 2005, she was appointed Director General at the Ministry of Justice and subsequently the Department for Transport.
 In 2010, Barbara moved to Westminster City Council as Chief Operating Officer.